Hier0nimus/anno-mods-hier0nimus/README.md

 ## The perfect specialists and items pack

-The perfect specialists and items pack is a set of 125 specialists and items for all regions.
-Some buildings or items did not got the love they deserve and did not recieve a specialist or legendary streat.
+The perfect specialists and items pack is a set of 172 specialists and items for all regions.
+Some buildings or items did not got the love they deserve and did not recieve a specialist or legendary treat.
 This mod wants to change this by giving almost every building and item a specialist or legendary variant.

-Current version 18.14 (19/12/2024)
+Current version 19.0 (06/06/2025)
 - Download on Mod.io: https://mod.io/g/anno-1800/m/the-perfect-specialists-items-pack
 - Download on Github: https://github.com/Hier0nimus/anno-mods-hier0nimus/releases